 To repair your windows, you will need to call in a professional window fitter to remove the double glazing unit from its frame and replace it with a new one.

 The cost of replacing misted double glazing units is around £40 to £150 to install - but prices will depend on the size of the window that needs replacing.

 Broken Hinges Cost

-Instead of replacing your window, all you need to do is called up a window fitter to repair or replace your hinges.
+Instead of replacing your windows, all you need to do is call up a window fitter to repair or replace your hinges.

 Broken Handles Cost